Quipster-4/Cancer-classification-pipeline/README.md

 ---

-## 📊 Project Overview
+📊 Project Overview (Updated Objectives)

-This project demonstrates the use of Big Data technologies to handle high-dimensional genomic data.

-**Key Objectives:**
+Key Objectives:

-* Process large-scale genomic datasets using Spark DataFrames.
+ - Process large-scale genomic datasets using Spark DataFrames.

-* Perform feature engineering and dimensionality reduction.
+ - Perform feature engineering and dimensionality reduction.

-* Train a multi-class classification model to identify cancer types.
+ - Optimize model performance using Cross-Validation and Grid Search.

+ - Implement Ensemble Learning techniques to combine weak learners into a robust       predictor.

+ ---

-### 🛠️ The Pipeline
+🛠️ The Pipeline

-1.  **Data Ingestion:** Loading massive CSV datasets into Spark.
+1. Data Ingestion: Loading massive CSV datasets into Spark.

-2.  **Preprocessing:** Handling missing values and string indexing labels.
+2. Preprocessing: Handling missing values and string indexing labels.

-3.  **Feature Engineering:**
+3. Feature Engineering:

-    * **VectorAssembler:** Combining features into vector columns.
+ - VectorAssembler: Combining features into vector columns.

-    * **StandardScaler:** Normalizing gene expression levels.
+ - StandardScaler: Normalizing gene expression levels.

-    * **PCA (Principal Component Analysis):** Reducing dimensionality to improve model performance and training speed.
+ - PCA (Principal Component Analysis): Reducing dimensionality to improve model performance and training speed.

-4.  **Modeling:** Training a **Random Forest Classifier**.
-5.  **Evaluation:** Measuring performance using Accuracy, Precision, and Recall.
+4. Modeling & Optimization:

+ - Multi-Model Training: Training Random Forest, Support Vector Machine (SVM), and Logistic Regression classifiers.

+ - Hyperparameter Tuning: Using Cross-Validation (3-fold) to automatically find the best tree depth and count for the Random Forest model.

+5. Ensemble Learning:

+ - Implementing a Voting Classifier to combine predictions from all three models.

+ - Using a custom Spark UDF to calculate the majority vote for robust final predictions.

+6. Evaluation: Measuring and comparing performance (Accuracy) between individual models and the Ensemble.

+---

+"Due to computational constraints, hyperparameter tuning was restricted to a lightweight grid (1-5 trees).
+While this successfully demonstrated the automated tuning pipeline, the resulting model was underfitted.
+With more compute resources, increasing the tree count to 100+ would significantly improve accuracy."

 ---